Donation & Sponsorship Opportunities

 The Ventura Pier is one of our most popular attractions and is maintained and preserved through generous donations on behalf of Pier Into The Future, a non-profit organization that funds repairs and enhancements so that future generations can enjoy this historic icon.

-The Ventura Police Activities Foundation is a 501(c) 3 non-profit that supports and funds a variety of programs designed to strengthen the relationship between youth, the police department and members of the community.
+The Ventura Police Community Foundation is a 501(c) 3 non-profit that supports and funds a variety of programs designed to strengthen the relationship between youth, the Ventura Police Department and residents.
 Programs supported by the Foundation include, the Program Enrichment for After School Kids (PEAK) Program, in collaboration with the Ventura Unified School District (VUSD), the City Parks, Recreation & Community Partnerships Department and the Ventura Police Department.
 The PEAK program is active on seven Ventura Unified School District (VUSD) campuses and serves nearly 500 children each day.
-Police officers and youth also interact with Police Activity League (PAL) functions to help create strong bonds between youth and the police department.
+Police officers and youth also interact at various community functions to help create strong bonds between youth and the police department.
 In addition, the Foundation provides community organizations and members an opportunity to make financial donations to support a variety local law enforcement functions.
-Visit http://www.venturapal.org/ to make a donation.
+Visit The Ventura Police Foundation to make a donation.

 Ventura Police Department K-9 Unit

 VPD was one of the first law enforcement agencies in Ventura County to use canines.
 The two most frequent uses are to locate fleeing suspects and to find illegal drugs.
-On average the annual cost for a canine is $6,000 - $7,000, with an additional $8,000-9,000 for training and certification, all of which is paid for through the generosity of the Police Dog Foundation.
+On average the annual cost for a canine is $10,000 - $15,000, with an additional $8,000 - $9,000 for training and certification, all of which is paid for through the generosity of the community donations and National Police Dog Foundation.
 The Foundation uses the money to purchase and train police dogs for law enforcement agencies throughout Ventura County.
-Contact the Ventura Police Department K9 Commander Al Davis at (805) 339-4486 to make a donation.
+Learn more about the VPD K9 Unit, how to donate, and how to get in touch at Ventura PDK9 website

 Volunteers are essential in helping to provide quality services in our city.
 The Volunteer Ventura! program offers numerous opportunities to get involved and make a difference in our community.
 Your contribution will help with equipment such as gloves and rakes to continue this valuable work and keep our community clean.